xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/Group.md

 In this example, we create two groups (`group1` and `group2`) and a list of transactions.
 We then filter the transactions by group and process them separately.
 This allows for more efficient processing of transactions and better organization of data within the project.

-Overall, this code defines a simple but useful class for organizing entities within the Alephium project.
+Overall, this code defines a simple but useful class for organizing entities within the Oxygenium project.
 ## Questions:
  1. What is the purpose of the `Group` case class?
    - The `Group` case class is used to represent a group with an integer value.
 2. What is the significance of the copyright and license information at the top of the file?
-   - The copyright and license information indicate that the code is part of the alephium project and is licensed under the GNU Lesser General Public License.
+   - The copyright and license information indicate that the code is part of the oxygenium project and is licensed under the GNU Lesser General Public License.
 3. What is the namespace of this code file?
-   - The namespace of this code file is `org.alephium.api.model`.
+   - The namespace of this code file is `org.oxygenium.api.model`.